Rudxain/Rudxain.github.io/index.md

-This is where I'll post stuff.
-I still don't know what lol
 # My GitHub Pages site
 This is still *Work In Progress*.
 So please be patient while I setup this page to make it feel more "complete"